Jtsalam/Cidien/README.md

 View "Issues" tab on repository to see assigned tasks.

 And Lastly:<br/>
-ASK QUESTIONS WHEN STUCK!!; can't stress the value of this enough, it helps us grow as developers and also makes us complete tasks as fast as possible.
+ASK QUESTIONS WHEN STUCK!!
+I can't stress the value of this enough, it helps us grow as developers and also makes us complete tasks as fast as possible.

 Happy coding! 🚀